trevorregister/regional-burn-volunteering/README.md

 ### Refactors
 * return `.data` so that you don't have to do it for every call within web.
 Example: `users = client.users.getUsers()` requires to then to `users.data`.
-* after refactoring shift conflict in api, only give warning when conflict occurrs.
+* after refactoring shift conflict in api, only give warning when conflict occurs.